 Your best bet: Dried lemon peel

 Zest is the outer layer of peel from the fresh fruit.
 Cooks prefer it for some applications because it can provide the full flavor of lemon without the bitterness that can come from the white pith.
-Drying the whole peel seems to eliminate much of that bitterness while still providing you with the lemon flavor and fragrance from the oils that still remain in the peel.
-Use dried lemon peel in any of the dishes that call for lemon zest.
-It can be used as a spice for fish, roasted vegetables or to infuse rice.
-You can use a blender or coffee grinder to chop the peel as finely as possible in order to better replicate zest.
+Drying the whole peel seems to eliminate much bitterness while still providing the lemon flavor and fragrance from the oils that still remain in the peel.
+Use dried lemon peel in any dishes that call for lemon zest.
+It can be used as a spice for fish, roasted vegetables, or to infuse rice.
+You can use a blender or coffee grinder to chop the peel as finely as possible to replicate zest better.

 Note that drying concentrates the flavors in the lemon peel, so you will want to use about a 1/3 of the amount that your recipe requires for fresh lemon zest.